isbitinkova/rsschool-cv/cv.md

 #### Phone.: 79671470575
 #### GitHub: isbitinkova

-At this time I work Customer Success Manager from medicine startup.
-My strong points of character are tenacity, discipline and reliability.
+Now I work as a Customer Success Manager for a medicine startup.
+Strengths of my character are tenacity, discipline and reliability.

 ## Skills